jdingel/econ6905/assignments/assignment_3/readme.md

 You must submit a replication package for your response to the "Defining metropolitan areas" question.

+### Triangle inequality in Eaton and Kortum (2002)

+Eaton and Kortum (2002) assume that trade costs take the iceberg form and obey the triangle inequality, such that $d_{ni} \leq d_{nk} d_{ki}$.
+Suppose that trade costs take the iceberg form and sometimes violate the triangle inequality.
+Trace out the implications for both the theoretical and empirical results in Eaton and Kortum (2002).
+Which results no longer hold (or require modification) when the triangle-inequality assumption is not true?

 ### Defining metropolitan areas

 The US Office of Management and Budget [defines](https://www.census.gov/programs-surveys/metro-micro/about/omb-standards/2010.html) metropolitan statistical areas as collections of counties that are joined by sufficiently large commuting flows.